fredgdaley2/Sortiously/README.md

 Sortiously - Sort a delimited or fixed width files by a defined key with options filter data and report progress.

+Additionally can merge purge files.
+Documentation in ReadMeMurgePurge.txt

 Dependencies: System.Data.SQLite.Core

 Sort more than one file at a time using background workers or multiple threads.